hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/finish.md

 ## Lessons Learned ##

+With these steps you have learned:

-- Minikube installation
+- about Minikube installation,
-- Minikube configuration
+- about Minikube configuration,
-- How Minikube CLI tool differs from the Kubernetes KubeCtl tool
+- how Minikube CLI tool differs from the Kubernetes KubeCtl tool,
-- Cluster inspection techniques
+- about various cluster inspection techniques,
-- Minikube addons
+- about the conveniences Minikube addons.

 ## References ##